-- Participate in the school Works Committee with specific responsibility for raising Health & Safety issues and ensuring action points are progressed. - · Review all accidents and near-miss incidents. - Day-to-day management of curriculum based health & safety in accordance with this policy - Ensure adequate site fire and emergency procedures are in place. - Arrange for Senior Leadership Team to be informed and trained where necessary. - Follow up on advice and guidance by the H&S Consultant (Universal Safety Management). - Develop and assist in the implementation of the Health & Safety Policy. - Conduct audits and inspections as requested. - Respond to requests for information or for advice. - Be responsible for ensuring Risk Assessments are completed in accordance with the separate Risk Assessment Policy; ensure risk assessments are filed and reviewed as necessary. - Pass information received on health & safety matters to appropriate people. - Help in accident or incident investigations where requested.
+- Participate in the school Works Committee with specific responsibility for raising Health & Safety issues and ensuring action points are progressed. - Review all accidents and near-miss incidents. - Day-to-day management of curriculum based health & safety in accordance with this policy - Ensure adequate site fire and emergency procedures are in place. - Arrange for Senior Leadership Team to be informed and trained where necessary. - Develop and assist in the implementation of the health & safety policy / covid precaution measures. - Conduct audits and inspections as requested. - Respond to requests for information or for advice. - Be responsible for ensuring risk assessments are completed in accordance with the separate Risk Assessment Policy; ensure risk assessments are filed and reviewed as necessary. - Pass information received on health & safety matters to appropriate people. - Help in accident or incident investigations where requested.